wylieza/csc3022_assignment6/README.txt

 --- Instructions for use ---
 This application is design purely to operate an agent in a predefined environment.
+The application produces an output text file to answer the questions, the answers are also printed to the console during each run.

 The application is executed by typeing "make run"